1. Customize the compute resource of the Mage web service

 Local python exeuctors are running within the same container of Mage scheduler service.
 You can customize the compute resource with the same way mentioned in the Customize the compute resource of the Mage web service section.Kubernetes executor

-as the Kubernetes namespace.
-You can customize the namespace by setting the KUBE_NAMESPACE
+default as the Kubernetes namespace.
+You can customize the namespace by setting the KUBE_NAMESPACE environment variable.

 There’re three ways to customize the Kubernetes executor config: